 First Covenant.
 A term used only by the writer of Hebrews to describe the covenant that God made with Israel, mediated by Moses, at Mount Sinai.
 It is elsewhere called "the Law" (Hebrew torah), "the Law of Moses," the "Mosaic Covenant," or the "Old Covenant."
 The writer of Hebrews terms it "the First" (Heb.
 8:7; 9:1, 18), with the word "Covenant" properly supplied by the English translators, or "the First Covenant" (Heb.
 9:15) in order to distinguish it from what he terms as a"second" (supply "covenant") (Heb.
 8:7), which he also terms a " New Covenant" (Heb.
 8:8; 9:15; 12:24), or simply, "a new" (with the word "covenant" properly supplied by the translators -- Heb.
 8:13).
 This "Second" or "New" "Covenant" the writer of Hebrews designates as being a superior covenant enacted on better promises (Heb.
 8:6).

 Flood, Noah's.
-The global deluge described in Genesis 6:1 - 8:22.
+The global deluge described in Genesis 6:1 - 9:15.
 It is also sometimes called the "Great Flood", or "the Deluge", or simply, "The Flood."
-Without a doubt, the Biblical Flood was global.
-It laid down the layers of sediment all over the world that evolutionists mistakenly claim are the results of local floods over the so-called "evolutionary history of the earth."
+In the OT, the noun for the Great Flood is mabbûl (3999); in the NT, kataklusmós (2627).
+Without a doubt, the Biblical Flood was a cataclysmic, global event.
+It laid down the layers of sediment all over the world that evolutionists mistakenly claim are the results of local floods over the presumed millions of years of "evolutionary history of the earth."
 Noah's Flood is also responsible for virtually all of the fossils that have been deposited in the earth.
-Evolutionary devotees again mistakenly attribute the billions of fossils to local floods over the "evolutionary history of the earth."
-Tragically, many Bible scholars have been cowed by the deluded conclusions of evolutionists and have adjusted their exegesis and interpretation of both the days of Creation in Genesis 1:1 - 2:4 and of Noah's Flood in Genesis 6:1 - 8:22 to conform to evolutionary theory and chronology.
+Evolutionary devotees again mistakenly attribute the billions of fossils to local floods over the presumed millions of years of "evolutionary history of the earth."
+Tragically, many Bible scholars have been cowed by the deluded conclusions of evolutionists and have adjusted their exegesis and interpretation of both the days of Creation in Genesis 1:1 - 2:4 and their interpretation of the historical account of Noah's Flood in Genesis 6:1 - 9:15 to conform to evolutionary theory and chronology.
+We can date Noah's Flood with approximate certainty.
+We know approximately when Abram (later Abraham) lived.
+Abraham was the father of Isaac, the father of Jacob (later Israel), the father of the nation of Israel.
+The Genealogy of Genesis 11:10-32 links Abraham with Noah's son, Shem, linking him to the Flood (Gen. 11:26 cf. Gen. 11:10-11).
+Genesis 5:1-32 gives us an accurate time-line of Noah's birth, and his age in connection with the birth of his three sons, Shem, Ham, and Japheth.
+And we have an accurate record of the start of Noah's Flood (Gen. 7:6-12).
+It began on the 17th day of the sixth month of the six hundredth year of Noah's life.
+To argue, as some Bible scholars do, that the genealogical records are unreliable and untrustworthy is to concede one's greater faith in atheistic evolutionary cosmology and chronology.
+Assuming Archbishop James Ussher's well-researched Chronology, The Flood occurred some time around 2348 B.C. +/- 50 years.
+See, e.g. The Date of Noah's Flood by Dr.John Osgood.
+See also the present author's A Chronology of the Great Flood.

 Foreknowledge.
 According to Pauline usage, God's prior knowledge of His own from eternity past.
 Strictly speaking, the verb proginosko means "to know ahead of time."
 Paul used the verb twice - in Romans 8:29 and 11:2.
 In both instances he used it in reference to the fact that God knew from eternity past in an intimate way certain people.
 He foreknew them and predestined them to be conformed to the image of His Son (Rom.
 8:29).
 The same group of people God foreknew, He predestined, He called, He justified, and He glorified (Rom.
 8:29-30).